Fo-Nu-NLP-TG/FoNu_NLP_TG/documentation/PROJECT_STRUCTURE.md

 - `convert.py`: Script for converting blog posts to different formats
   - Converts Markdown to HTML for GitHub Pages
   - Prepares posts for Medium publication

+### documentation

+Project documentation files providing detailed information about various aspects of the project.

+#### Files:
+- `PROJECT_STRUCTURE.md`: This document - detailed explanation of project structure
+- `ewe_english_translation_approaches.md`: Documentation on translation approaches for Ewe-English
+- `DATASETS.md`: Information about datasets used in the project
+- `LARGE_FILES_HANDLING.md`: Guidelines for handling large files in the repository
+- `IMPORT_TROUBLESHOOTING.md`: Solutions for common import issues

+### evaluation

+Scripts and tools for evaluating model performance.

+#### Files:
+- `run_evaluation.py`: Comprehensive evaluation script for measuring model performance
+  - `evaluate_bleu`: Function to calculate BLEU scores
+  - `evaluate_examples`: Function to test model on example sentences
+- `simple_evaluation.py`: Simplified evaluation script for quick testing

+### Research

+Research papers, reports, and academic documentation.

+#### Files:
+- `ewe_english_transformer_research_updated.md`: Comprehensive research report on Ewe-English translation
+  - Analysis of transformer performance on Ewe-English translation
+  - Discussion of challenges and future directions

+### tools

+Utility scripts and tools for repository management.

+#### Files:
+- `bfg.jar`: BFG Repo-Cleaner for handling large files
+- `remove_large_files.sh`: Script for removing large files from repository history
+- `large-files.txt`: List of large files to be managed separately

 ## Data Flow